How to Make Overnight Oats + 11 Flavors to Try

 - 2 TSP.
 CHIA SEEDS.
 Chia seeds make these oats nice and creamy, and–bonus!–add some healthy fats and proteins which help this breakfast stick with you.
 Not a chia person?
 You can skip them–your oats just won’t be quite as creamy)

 - 1/2-3/4 CUP MILK.
 You can use whatever milk you typically drink for your overnight oats.
-We’re dairy-free, so I usually opt for almond, cashew, or oat.
-(Soy, dairy, rice, hemp, etc. all work, too!)
+You can use whatever milk you typically drink for your overnight oats.
+We’re dairy-free, so I usually opt for a non-dairy milk like almond milk, but you can use cashew milk, oat milk, or dairy milk depending on your needs.
+(Soy milk, rice milk, hemp, etc. all work, too!)

 - 1-2 TSP.
 SWEETENER (I LIKE MAPLE SYRUP OR HONEY).
 You can go as light or heavy as your tastebuds dictate, but I typically go with 1-2 tsp. of pure maple syrup or honey in my oats.
 You can use whatever sweetener you like, to taste.